CyanSalt/roughness/docs/guide/theme.md

 ::: tip

-Always add `cursive` or other fallback font at the end of the list, which could be useful for non-Latin (such as CJK) environments, for example browser translation.
+Always add `cursive` or `monospace` or other fallback font at the end of the list, which could be useful for non-Latin (such as CJK) environments, for example browser translation.

 :::

-We also recommend using [Annotation Mono](https://qwerasd205.github.io/AnnotationMono/) as a monospaced font for displaying code, etc. For important elements such as titles, you can use [Cabin Sketch](https://fonts.google.com/specimen/Cabin+Sketch).

 ## Customizing Theme